sunil55999/SignalSo/attached_assets/next_task.md

 - 📘 Append changelog in `dev_changelog.md`

 ❗ Rules:
-- DO NOT hardcode thresholds — pull from DB
+- DO NOT hardcode provider priorities — pull from config
-- DO NOT mix this with equity_limits.ts logic
+- DO NOT block all trading, only conflicting pairs
-- DO NOT send duplicate close commands to MT5
+- DO NOT ignore low-confidence signals without evaluation